MicrosoftDocs/fabric-docs/docs/data-engineering/create-spark-job-definition.md

 1. Select **PySpark (Python)** from the **Language** dropdown.

 1. Upload the main definition file as *.py* file.
 The main definition file is the file that contains the application logic of this *job.Main* definition file is mandatory to run a Spark job.
+For each Spark Job Definition, you can only upload one main definition file.

+   Beside uploading from local desktop, you can also upload from existing Azure Data Lake Storage Gen2 by providing the full abfss path of the file.
+For example, abfss://<your storage account name>.dfs.core.windows.net/<your file path>.
+To make sure the file is accessible, The user whose credential is used to run the job must be assigned as Contributor role to the storage account.For manually run, the AAD of current login user would be used to run the job

-1. Upload Reference files as *.py*/*.whl* file. the Reference files are the files that are referenced/imported by the main definition file.
+2. Upload Reference files as *.py* file. the Reference files are the python modules that are imported by the main definition file.
+Similar as uploading main definition file, you can also upload from existing Azure Data Lake Storage Gen2 by providing the full abfss path of the file.To make sure the file is accessible, The user whose credential is used to run the job must be assigned as Contributor role to the storage account.For manually run, the AAD of current login user would be used to run the job
+   Multiple reference files are supported.

-1. Provide command line arguments to the job if needed.
+3. Provide command line arguments to the job if needed.

-1. Add the lakehouse reference to the job.
+4. Add the lakehouse reference to the job.
 You must have at least one lakehouse reference added to the job.
 This lakehouse is the default lakehouse context for the job.

 :::image type="content" source="media\create-spark-job-definition\main-definition-file-example.png" alt-text="Screenshot showing an example of a populated main definition file screen." lightbox="media\create-spark-job-definition\main-definition-file-example.png":::

 In this example, we've done the following:

-- Created a Spark job definition named **sjd005** for PySpark
+- Created a Spark job definition named **CSVToDelta** for PySpark
-- Uploaded the *createTablefromCSVwithdependency.py* file as the main definition file
+- Uploaded the *createTablefromCSV.py* file as the main definition file
-- Uploaded the *Constant.py* file as the reference file
 - Added the lakehouse references *LH001* and *LH002* to the job
 - Made *LH001* the default lakehouse context